Cincinnati-Design-LAB/architour/src/content/buildings/cincinnati-fire-division-headquarters.md

 style: International
 architect: Garriott & Becker
 original_function: Downtown fire station
-significance: >-
+---

 The building serves as the headquarters of the first professional and compensated fire department in the country.
----